Download the document here.

 9. What are the consequences of missing an exam?

-11. How is the semester average calculated after the make-up session?
+11. How is the semester average calculated after the make-up exam session?

 14. What is the role of the jury?

-18. If I have to repeat a year, am I allowed to take the courses and exams for the year above?
+18. If I repeat a year, am I allowed to take classes and exams for the next grade?

-20. What documents must I present at exams?
+20. What document must be presented at exams?

-21. Are we allowed to have documents (lessons, calculator, etc.) during the tests?
+21. Are we allowed to have documents (notes, calculators, etc.) during the exams?

-22. What if I come from a different stream or university?
+22. What if I come from a different field or university?

-24. How do I get my paper diploma (parchment)?
+24. How do I obtain my paper diploma (parchment)?

 1. How is the license organized?

-The Bachelor's degree is organized into 6 consecutive semesters (S1 to S6), i.e. 3 years, since each year is divided into 2 semesters.
-It leads to the award of the national bachelor's degree, which confers 180 European credits (ECTS) and gives access to the first year of the master's program.
-There are two examination sessions per semester: the initial session and the make-up session.
+The bachelor's degree program is organized into six consecutive semesters (S1 to S6), or three years, as each year is divided into two semesters.
+It leads to the award of a national bachelor's degree, which confers 180 European credits (ECTS) and allows students to enter the first year of a master's degree program.
+There are two exam sessions per semester: the initial session and the resit session.

 2. How is a semester organized?

-An academic year is made up of 2 semesters.
+An academic year consists of two semesters.
 Each semester corresponds to 30 ECTS credits.

-A semester is made up of teaching units (UE), which can be compulsory, optional or elective.
-The units are assigned ECTS credits and coefficients.
-If you have obtained an average equal to or greater than 10 out of 20 in a UE, it is definitively acquired and can be capitalized on without the possibility of renunciation; you have acquired the UE and the corresponding ECTS, and cannot retake the corresponding exams.
+A semester consists of teaching units (UE) that may be compulsory, optional, or elective.
+UE are assigned ECTS credits and coefficients.
+If you have obtained an average of 10 out of 20 or higher in a UE, it is definitively acquired and cannot be waived; you have acquired the UE and the corresponding ECTS credits, and cannot retake the corresponding exams.

-A UE can be subdivided into Eléments Constitutifs (EC) corresponding to distinct courses that also carry ECTS credits.
-As soon as you have obtained an average equal to or higher than 10 out of 20 in an EC, it is definitively acquired and can be capitalized on.
-The grade for a UE composed of ECs corresponds to the average of the grades obtained in the ECs, weighted by their coefficient (correlated to the ECTS of the EC).
-The acquisition of a UE (minimum average of 10 out of 20) leads to the acquisition by compensation of a EC for which you would not have had the minimum mark of 10 out of 20.
-You may not retake the tests for the "compensated" CE.
+A course unit can be subdivided into components (EC) corresponding to separate courses, which also carry ECTS credits.
+Once you have obtained an average grade of 10 out of 20 or higher in an EC, it is definitively acquired and can be capitalized.
+The grade for a course unit composed of CE corresponds to the average of the grades obtained in the CE, weighted by their coefficient (correlated to the ECTS of the CE).
+The acquisition of a course unit (minimum average of 10 out of 20) results in the acquisition, by compensation, of a CE for which you would not have obtained the minimum grade of 10 out of 20.
+You cannot retake the exams for the so-called "compensated" CE.

-3. Where can I find precise information on the organization of a semester?
+3. Where can I find detailed information about organizing a semester?

-All information concerning assessment is given in the "Modalités de Contrôle des Connaissances" (MCC).
-These tables summarize, by degree and by semester, the tests you will be required to take, their nature (written, oral, portfolio, etc.), their duration, their coefficient, and the breakdown between continuous assessment and final assessment.
-At the beginning of the year, your year manager will tell you where to consult the MCC.
+All information concerning assessment is provided in the "Assessment Methods" (MCC).
+These are tables that summarize, by degree program and semester, the exams you will have to take, their type (written, oral, portfolio, etc.), their duration, their weighting, and the distribution between continuous assessment and final assessment.
+At the beginning of the year, your year coordinator will tell you where to find the MCC.

 4. How do I validate a semester?

-The average grade for the semester corresponds to the overall average of the grades obtained in the UEs, weighted by their coefficients (correlated with ECTS credits).
+The semester average corresponds to the overall average of the marks obtained in the teaching units, weighted by their coefficients (correlated to ECTS credits).
 There are no eliminatory marks.

-If you obtain a semester average equal to or higher than 10 out of 20, you have definitively acquired and capitalized on this semester, which entails the acquisition of the corresponding 30 ECTS.
-Acquisition of a semester (average equal to or higher than 10 out of 20) results in the acquisition by compensation of a UE for which you would not have had the minimum average of 10 out of 20, and you may not retake the tests for the compensated UE.
+If you obtain an average grade of 10 out of 20 or higher for the semester, you have definitively acquired and capitalized on that semester, which results in the acquisition of the corresponding 30 ECTS credits.
+Passing a semester (average equal to or higher than 10 out of 20) means that you will be awarded a credit for a course unit for which you did not achieve the minimum average of 10 out of 20, and you cannot retake the exams for the compensated course unit.

-If you did not acquire the semester at the initial session, you must take the tests at the make-up session.
+If you did not pass the semester in the initial session, you must take the exams in the make-up session.

-The initial session for the1st semester of the year (S1, S3, S5) is held in December or January, depending on the department.
-The 1stsemester make-up session may be held earlier (February or March) or at the end of the year (June), depending on the license.
-The minimum time between publication of the results of the initial session and the start of the make-up session is 15 days.
+The initial session forthe first semester of the year (S1, S3, S5) is held in December or January, depending on the department.
+The resit session forthe first semestermay be held closer together (February or March) or at the end of the year (June), depending on the degree program.
+The minimum period between the publication of the results of the initial session and the start of the resit session exams is 15 days.

-The initial session for the2nd semester of the year (S2, S4, S6) takes place in May, and the make-up session at the end of the year (June) for all bachelor's degrees.
+The initial session for thesecond semester of the year (S2, S4, S6) takes place in May, and the resit session at the end of the year (June) for all bachelor's degrees.

-At the beginning of the year, the head of academics will send you the academic year's timetable and exam periods.
+At the beginning of the year, the training manager will provide you with the academic calendar for the university year, including exam periods.

 See examples: example 1 and example 2.